Skip to contents

 value

-A numeric value in units of standard deviation (Default: 1).
+A numeric value in units of standard deviation (Default: 1) or alternatively as prefered value for "fixedlimit".

 increment